June-Skeeter/Module2_GEOS270/docs/Application_Part4.md

 * Make sure to save the field then close the field window and go back to the attribute table.

 **5**{: .label .label-blue } Choose Select by Attribute and set your query to: Where gridcode is equal to 3.
-* Our condition is that grdicode (attribute from the NDVI layer representing vegetation category) is equal to 3 (green vegetation).
+* Our condition is that gridcode (attribute from the NDVI layer representing vegetation category) is equal to 3 (green vegetation).

 **6**{: .label .label-blue } Right click on Green Veg Area and choose **Calculate Field**.
 This allows us to define a function and apply it to the table.
 * Set the expression to: Green_Veg_Area = Shape_Area as the.